-EUREKA is the world's largest public network for international cooperation in R&D and innovation, present in over 45 countries, with a proposed budget of € 300 million.
+EUREKA is the world's largest public network for international cooperation in R&D and innovation, present in over 45 countries.
 EUREKA is a publicly-funded, open platform for international cooperation to support market-oriented R&D and innovation projects across all technological sectors, including thus the space ecosystem (offering, via the National EUREKA Offices that are the responsible direct contact, rapid access to skills and expertise across Europe and national public and private funding schemes across participating countries).